The Centre Pompidou is a 20th-century contemporary architecture and art Museum, designed by Renzo Piano and Richard

 Avoid school holidays and National holidays such as Easter, Christmas, New Year’s eve etc.

 Note: If you book your tickets online, you don’t need to worry about waiting in the long lines.

 Centre Pompidou free entry

-On regular days, entry is free for under-18s (permanent + temporary collection), EU citizens under 26 (permanent collection) and disabled visitors + carers.
+On regular days, entry is free for under-18s (permanent + temporary collection), EU citizens under 26 (permanent collection) and disabled visitors and carers.

 Having said that, we think the ticket price is well worth it.

 Centre Pompidou tickets

-There are three ways of booking tickets for Centre Pompidou –
+There are three ways to book tickets for Centre Pompidou –

 2. Buy the tickets over a phone call

 3. Buy Smartphone tickets online (our recommendation!)

-We highly recommend you purchase your Centre Pompidou in advance so that you don’t have to queue up at the Museum’s ticketing window.
+You must purchase your Centre Pompidou ticket online, in advance, so that you don’t have to queue up at the Museum’s ticketing window.

 During off seasons, waiting time at the ticket counter can be anywhere from 30 to 45 minutes.
 During peak season the maximum wait can even go up to two hours.